 Summertime and the week of Christmas are peak seasons for Hawaii.

 Definitely avoid the last week of April.
 That’s “Golden Week” in Japan and the islands will be flooded with Japanese tourists and therefore the prices of everything skyrocket.

-Instead, head to Hawaii in late winter or early fall.
+So, for cheap travel to Hawaii, head to Hawaii in late winter or early fall.